 Wearing a special item like a piece of jewelry or a favorite shirt can serve as a linking object to a loved one and a way to continue the bond.4 It can also be used in a ritual of letting go where you dispose of the item in some way, releasing related negative emotions.

-4. Create a memory box
+4. Create a Memory Box

 Decorate something like a shoebox in honor of the deceased.21 Keep special items or photos in the box to revisit when desired.
 The ritual can help people learn to contain their emotions, experiencing them fully when looking at the items and putting them away when they’re done.

-5. Perform Acts of Service
+5. Perform Acts of Service in Their Honor

 Think about the causes the deceased loved one supported or cared about.
 Consider making donations to charities or volunteering for those causes.22 These acts honor the deceased, carry on their legacy, and help you feel more connected to them.